-Calculating injury rates to study risks is also done for other sports and recreational pursuits.
+Other sports and recreational pursuits also have injury rates that are calculated to study their risks.
 There's some variation in definitions, but generally they include injuries that require treatment by a medical professional and/or some loss in participation time.
-Participant days and athlete-exposures refer to a single practice session or competition and are roughly analogous to Outward Bound's student program days.
+Participant days and athlete-exposures refer to a single practice session or competition and are roughly analogous to student program days.

-College Sport Injury Rate NCAA sports (all) iii 3.96 injuries per 1000 athlete-exposures College outdoor club mountain bikingiv 7.5 injuries per 1000 athlete-exposures Women's college gymnastics practice ^v 6.1 injuries per 1000 athlete-exposures Sailing dinghies ^{vi} 4.6 injuries per 1000 participant days
+NCAA sports (all) ii 3.96 injuries per 1000 athlete-exposures College outdoor club mountain bikingiii 7.5 injuries per 1000 athlete-exposures Women's college gymnastics practiceiv 6.1 injuries per 1000 athlete-exposures Sailing dinghies ^v 4.6 injuries per 1000 participant days